nyambe/nyambe/content/index.md

 ::

 ::div{class="text-base leading-relaxed"}
 In love with technology and innovation.
-I enjoy creating design systems, efficient workflows, and solving impossible problems.
-I've been coding for 8+ years, building everything from ticketing platforms to OTT streaming services.
+I enjoy creating, efficient workflows and solving impossible problems.
+I've been coding for more than 10 years, building everything from ticketing platforms, or custom CMS to OTT streaming services.
 ::

 ::div{class="text-sm opacity-60"}